rosensilva/ballerina-samples/ballerina-swagger/README.md

 └── swagger.json

 ```
 The `guide.pet_store` is the package for the pet store web service.
-You will have the skeleton of the service implementaion.
-Now you can have the business logic inside the each RESTful resource and build the pet store web service.
+You will have the skeleton of the service implementation.
+Now you can have the business logic inside each RESTful resource and build the pet store web service.

 ##### The generated `ballerina_petstore.bal` file
 ```ballerina